Stoke Primary School

 Deputy Safeguarding Lead:

-VIctoria Noone - AHT
+VIctoria Noone - AHT (Historical)

 The Stoke Shutdown Provision has been linked with the Hub at Frederick Bird Primary School.
 Core Safeguarding staff responsibility remain with Stoke Primary School staff.
 The head teacher of Frederick Bird Primary is Mr Paul Tuffin